tiepdotme/samwize.com/_posts/2018-09-01-modern-guide-to-core-data-2018.markdown

 - 2010: [MagicalRecord](https://github.com/magicalpanda/MagicalRecord) is THE wrapper, was in Objective-C, but now dormant.
 - 2010: [mogenerator](https://github.com/rentzsch/mogenerator) is the third party model generator
 - 2015: [CoreStore](https://github.com/JohnEstropia/CoreStore) is in Swift and still updated, but might not be using the latest concepts
-- 2016: New stuff announced in WWDC
+- 2016: Biggest new set of features announced, including `NSPersistContainer` and much less verbose API

 Back in the days.. my stack is to use [MagicalRecord + mogenerator](https://samwize.com/2014/03/27/step-by-step-guide-to-using-magicalrecord-and-mogenerator/).
 There [are](/2013/09/03/where-to-store-coredata-sqlite-file-and-avoid-apple-app-review-rejection/) [many](/2015/06/02/pitfall-creating-parent-slash-abstract-entitiy-in-core-data/) [pitfalls](/2014/07/04/the-rules-for-using-external-storage-in-core-data/) eg. [concurrency in managed object context](/2016/04/26/pitfall-handling-core-data-nsmanagedobjectcontext-in-threads/), [faults](/2014/07/14/error-coredata-could-not-fulfill-a-fault-nsobjectinaccessibleexception/).